- Name: Hypnos

 Much like Thanatos, Hypnos’s Cloth is equally as ornate.
 In classic art the God of sleep, Hypnos is traditional presented with peacock feathers and in a nod to that Hypnos’s Cloth comes styled with the peacock feathered motif.
 It sounds silly but it looks rather neat, especially in its object mode.

-In object mode I was able to get the skirting together the way it supposed to look but it literally took me an hour!
+In object mode, I was able to get the skirting together the way it supposed to look but it literally took me an hour!
 Sometimes getting the armor together on these Saint Cloth Myth figures can be a fiddly process (you put the hand on but the bicep armor slides down, push the bicep armor back up and the hand pops off… you get the point.) but this was ridiculous!
-It doesn’t help I can’t read Japanese so any tips the instructions may have are lost on me (a problem that comes up often for this English speaking/reading, Japanese toy collecting Otaku.)
+It doesn’t help I can’t read Japanese so any tips the instructions may have been lost on me (a problem that comes up often for this English speaking/reading, Japanese toy collecting Otaku.)
 Once the trauma of putting the object together is over what you are left with is a beautiful statue of the Hypnos Cloth bowing with the peacock feather fanned out.
 It looks so nice paired with Thanatos.

 So I’m certainly mixed on this release.
 While I love the little touches and attention to detail, the sculpting is top notch and the finished product exquisitely detailed.
 This particular release was quite fidgety for me to assemble; leaving me a bit exasperated when done.
 To be fair, it could just be user error on my part not being able to read the instructions.

-The finished result is beautiful, especially in it’s object mode.
-I think Hypnos is a must for Saint Cloth Myth Collectors but not a good choice for first time buyers unless you like the armor design, then go for it.
+The finished result is beautiful, especially in its object mode.
+I think Hypnos is a must for Saint Cloth Myth Collectors but not a good choice for first-time buyers unless you like the armor design, then go for it.
 Just know it’s a bit more difficult/fiddly than most in the series.

-You can get your very own God of Sleep as well as many other fantastic designs at Angolz.com.
 As always you can find a full video review embedded below.

 |Posted 18 January, 2009 - 17:01 by collectdx|